AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/bonus-stage-consequence-and-constancy.md

 The WP plug-in will, of course, prove the function without problems, since it produces by itself the properties that are necessary for the proof.
-In fact, the analysis which variables are necessary or not (and, consequently, the application of the constant rule) is conducted directly by WP.
+In fact, the analysis which variables are necessary or not (and, consequently, the application of the constancy rule) is conducted directly by WP.

-Let us finally remark that the constant rule is an instance of the consequence
+Let us finally remark that the constancy rule is an instance of the consequence
 rule:

 ->$\dfrac{P \wedge R \Rightarrow P \quad \{P\}\quad c\quad \{Q\} \quad Q \Rightarrow Q \wedge R}{\{P \wedge R\}\quad c\quad \{Q \wedge R\}}$ <-